paolosalvatori/service-fabric-acs-kubernetes-multi-container-app/README.md

 - appsettings.<EnvironmentName>.json
 - environment variables

 Configuration consists of a hierarchical list of name-value pairs in which the nodes are separated by a colon.
 To retrieve a value, access the Configuration indexer with the corresponding item's key.
-For example, if you want to retrieve the value of the **QueueName** setting from the configuration of the **TodoApi** service, you have to use the following format.
+For example, if you want to retrieve the value of the **QueueName** setting from the configuration of the **todoapi** service, you have to use the following format.

 ```csharp
 var queueName = Configuration["NotificationService:ServiceBus:QueueName"];